Zumbala/jerriepelser.com/content/blog/2018-06-27-deserialize-different-json-object-same-class.md

 ## Introduction

-During the development of the [Auth0 .NET SDK](https://github.com/auth0/auth0.net), I came across an interesting scenario where some of the API endpoints in the [Auth0 Management API](https://auth0.com/docs/api/management/v2) returned differently structured JSON objects.
+During the development of the [Auth0 .NET SDK](https://github.com/auth0/auth0.net), I came across an interesting scenario where some of the API endpoints in the [Auth0 Management API](https://auth0.com/docs/api/management/v2) returned differently structured JSON payloads for errors.

 For example, some of the API endpoints returned the following JSON payload when an error occurred: